salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/58-waiting-for-decision.png" alt="Cluster Details" width="700px">

 Based on the data that the workflow engine is collecting from the workflow's executions, you can understand better where the bottlenecks are or if there are simple things that can be done to improve how the organization is dealing with proposals.
-For this example, you can say that this workflow model represents 100% of the steps required to accept or reject a proposal, in some way this explains to non-technical people the steps that the application is executing under the hood.
+For this example, you can say that this workflow model represents 100% of the steps required to accept or reject a proposal.
+In some ways, this explains to non-technical people the steps that the application is executing under the hood.

 Becuase the workflow model is now in charge of the sequence of interactions, you are free to change and adapt the workflow model to better suit your organization's needs.